adoriasoft/polkadot_cosmos_integration/token/README.md

 Great!!!
 Now you have already started substarte node with the token application.
 ## Account generation

-To generate account open src/generate_tx/generate_tx.go comment line with the token.GenerateTransactionMessage function and public keys, specify the account name for the token.GenerateKeyPairForAccount function, this function will print the private key that you should to save somewhere and transaction that you have to broadcast to the substrate network
+To generate a key pair for a new account open src/generate_tx/generate_tx.go, comment line with the token.GenerateTransactionMessage function and public keys, specify the account name for the token.GenerateKeyPairForAccount function.
+This function will print the private key that you should save somewhere, and message for transaction that should be broadcast to the substrate network.

-Here is the code that you should have to execute
+The code will look like

 ```
 package main